This page: TinyURL.com/

 UW-Madison has significant numbers of students from these states

-Online registration: Eight of these states have Online Voter Registration - OVR.
+Online registration: Eleven of these states have Online Voter Registration - OVR.
 Michigan and New Jersey do not.

-Absentee ballot return postage: Of these states, only CA, MN and WI provide the postage to return the ballot.
+Absentee ballot return postage: Of the states below, only CA, MN and WI provide the postage to return the ballot.
 For the others, the voter provides the stamp.

 *If you do not have these documents, the website will assist you in printing and mailing an application.